AntonyLeons/blog.leons.dev/_posts/2019-09-04-connecting-to-hull.md

 author: antony
 ---

-You're going to Uni, Hull uni.
+You're going to uni, Hull uni.
 Here's a list of things you can connect to that I found during my time here.
 If you don't have your login bookmark this for later and if you find it useful a share would be nice.

 # Timetables
 The most important thing on this list, you can find it [here](https://timetables.scientia.hull.ac.uk/login.aspx?ReturnUrl=%2fdefault.aspx) or use the IHull app which you can find on the app store.
 Or you could do it the better way...